nithixh/Python-Mini-Projects/README.md

 - **string_initials.py**
   Converts a string to uppercase and prints the initials of each word (e.g., "Nithish Kumar" → "NK").

+- **GP_series.py**
+  Generates a Geometric Progression (GP) based on the first term, common ratio, and number of terms.
+Prints the series.

 ## 🚀 How to Run

 Make sure you have Python 3 installed.